Differential graded categories and Deligne conjecture: Segal monoids and Leinster monoids

 and

-the identity maps. } \end{defn} One immediately sees \begin{lemma} Let $\mathscr{M}$ be a monoidal category with weak equivalences, and let $\mathscr{SL}(\mathscr{M})$ be the category of Segal-Leinster monoids in $\mathscr{M}$.
-Define on $\mathscr{SL}(\mathscr{M})$ the monoidal structure component-wise, using the monoidal structure in $\mathscr{M}$.
-Then $\mathscr{SL}(\mathscr{M})$ becomes a monoidal category with weak equivalences, whose weak equivalences are the component-wise weak equivalences. \end{lemma}
+to be the identity maps. } \end{defn} One immediately sees \begin{lemma} Let $\mathscr{M}$ be a monoidal category with weak equivalences, and denote by $\Mon^{\SL}(\mathscr{M})$ the category of Leinster monoids in $\mathscr{M}$.
+Endow $\Mon^\SL(\mathscr{M})$ with the monoidal structure defined component-wise, by the monoidal structure in $\mathscr{M}$.
+Then $\Mon^\SL(\mathscr{M})$ becomes a monoidal category with weak equivalences, whose weak equivalences are the component-wise weak equivalences. \end{lemma}